yuuudddiii/CO2220-Coursework1-2018/README.md

 # CO2220-Coursework1-2018
- Submissions for CO2220 (Java and Object-Oriented Programming) Coursework 1 (2018)
+ Submissions for CO2220 (Java and Object-Oriented Programming) Coursework 1 (2018).
+Hangman and WordSleuth games.
+Animated GUI with 2D shapes and their movements
-\nHangman and WordSleuth games
-\nAnimated GUI with 2D shapes and their movements